rgildiaz/ITI/projects/gitlab-sync/gladsync/README.md

 # The password to use when accessing Active Directory.
 ad_pass: ''

+# The base distinguished name to be used for LDAP searches.
+ldap_base: 'OU=Project Groups,OU=Groups,DC=ad,DC=iti,DC=lab'

+# A semicolon (;) separated list distinguished names of the groups to sync.
+ldap_sync_groups: ''

 # The access level to give to each person added to a GitLab group
 # Must be one of: [GUEST, REPORTER, DEVELOPER, MAINTAINER, OWNER]
 access_level: 'DEVELOPER'